Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <Expandable alt_header="Does dbt Explorer require a specific dbt Cloud plan?" >

-<Constant name="explorer" /> is available on the dbt Cloud Team and Enterprise plans.
-Certain features within <Constant name="explorer" />, like multi-project lineage and column-level lineage, are only available on the Enterprise plan.
+<Constant name="explorer" /> is available on dbt Cloud Starter and all Enterprise plans.
+Certain features within <Constant name="explorer" />, like project recommendations, multi-project lineage, column-level lineage, and more are only available on the Enterprise and Enterprise plus plans.

 </Expandable>